Form 5329, Additional Taxes on Qualified Plans

 2. Where To Enter Data for 5329?

-To manually add your form, on the green menu on the left click on Federal Taxes and then below on Review and then on the link on the right side page I'd like to see the forms I've filled out .
+To manually add your form, select Federal Taxes and then Review.
+Here, select I'd like to see the forms I've filled out.

-Then search and enter "5329" in the search box or in the Help search box on top.
-After the search click below on + Add Form next to Form 5329 - Additional Tax on Qualified Plans
+Enter "5329" in the search box or in the Help search box on top.
+Select + Add Form next to Form 5329 - Additional Tax on Qualified Plans.

 You can then fill out the details based on your form(s).

-The eFile.com entry page for form 5329 is below
+The entry page for form 5329 is shown below.

 Form 5329